 To date, we only once visited Maine on what amounted to a nearly-5-days itinerary between York and Mount Desert Island and back.
 Covid-19 restrictions eliminated practically every single museum-like destination from our plans.
 The brevity of our tour meant that we spent a fairly short time in each place.
 So these notes, while not bereft of recommendations, are more of an outline than a detailed guide.

 Mount Desert Island ♥♥♥ kept our attention for an entire day.
 It is home to the Acadia National Park ♥♥♥, which offers innumerable hiking trails and picturesque views; avid hikers can easily spend a week here.
 We are not really hikers, so we drove the Park Loop Road, stopping by key rocky points (Sand Beach Overlook ♥, Thunder Hole ♥, Otter Cliffs Overlook ♥, Otter Point ♥, etc.) – all fun, even when there are many people around.
-Capped the drive with Cadillac Mountain ♥♥♥ – breathtaking views.
+Finished it all with the drive to the top of Cadillac Mountain ♥♥♥ – breathtaking views.

-Wild Gardens of Acadia is a moderately interesting botanical garden, located outside of the park “paid” perimeter.
-In line with the name, the gardens have the wild-growth feel, but are informative in describing the flora of the park.
+Wild Gardens of Acadia is a moderately interesting botanical garden, located outside of the park’s “paid” perimeter.
+In line with the name, the gardens have a wild-growth feel but are informative in describing the flora therein.
 Far from a must.
-There are two other gardens on the fringes of Acadia that were tentatively in our plans – Thuya Garden and Asticou Azalea Garden – but we did not manage the time appropriately for a visit.
+There are two other gardens on the fringes of Acadia that could be worth considering: Thuya Garden and Asticou Azalea Garden.

 Camden ♥ is a happening town, with a busy waterfront district.
 The village green offers the best views of the marina.
-From here, we took a two-hour sunset cruise ♥♥ on Appledore II Windjammer.
-Just sailing, no commentary beyond the initial introduction, beverages (including beer, wine, and liquors) served on board for an additional price.
+A two-hour sunset cruise ♥ on Appledore II Windjammer is practically all sailing, with no commentary beyond the initial introduction; beverages (including beer, wine, and liquors) are served on board for an additional price.
 It was a bit on the cold side in late September, but still, a pleasant way to spend the evening and make new friends.

-Mount Battie supposedly offers excellent views over the Camden coast, but it was too foggy in the morning that we thought of driving to the top.
-It sits in a state park accessible for a fee, so we took the ranger’s on duty advice and turned around.
+Mount Battie supposedly offers excellent views over the Camden coast on clear days.
+It sits in a state park accessible for a fee.

-Rockland’s ♥♥ central district deserves its “Maine capital of arts” designation.
+Rockland’s ♥ central district deserves its “Maine capital of arts” designation.
 There are tons of seemingly interesting galleries around the supposedly excellent Farnsworth Art Museum.
-Most were closed on Sunday morning when we stopped in town for a couple of hours, so we could only window-shop, but one gallery – the Painted Pirate ♥ – allowed us in to check out its nice collection of paintings and crafts.
+Most were closed on Sunday morning, but one gallery – the Painted Pirate ♥ – allowed us in to check out its nice collection of paintings and crafts.

-Owls Head Lighthouse ♥♥, not far from Rockland has a bit of a fairy-tale feel, since you have to walk along a forest path closed to traffic to get to it.
+Owls Head Lighthouse ♥♥ not far from Rockland has a bit of a fairy-tale feel, since you have to walk along a forest path that is closed to traffic in order to get to it.
 The fog added to the impression.
-Wooden stairs take you all the way to the lighthouse; at the foot of the stairs, there is a tiny museum ♥ and a gift shop, well worth a few minutes of stopping by.
+Wooden stairs take you all the way to the lighthouse; at the foot of the stairs, there is a tiny museum and a gift shop, well worth a few minutes of stopping by.
 Rustic picnic area by the parking lot.

 Marshall Point Lighthouse ♥♥ in Port Clyde sits out on the rocks connected to the land by a narrow wooden walkway.
 Very picturesque, and the ability to go on the rocks is appreciated by the children.
-Museum was not open, but probably similar to what we saw at Pemaquid and at Owls Head.
+The museum is open on a limited schedule but probably similar to what we saw at Pemaquid and at Owls Head.
 Picnic tables all around.

 Pemaquid Point Lighthouse ♥♥ is part of a state park that costs $3 per person to enter (children are not charged).
-Beautiful lighthouse, picturesque rocky surroundings which are possible to go on in good weather, several picnic spots.
-A small but fairly interesting Fisherman’s Museum ♥ is located on-premises, and there is also the Pemaquid Art Gallery accessible from the site that was not open when we visited.
+Beautiful lighthouse, picturesque rocky surroundings which are possible to go on in good weather, and several picnic spots.
+A small but fairly interesting Fisherman’s Museum ♥ is located on-premises, and there is also the Pemaquid Art Gallery accessible from the site.

 Boothbay Harbor ♥♥ is very nice and quaint, headlined by the Harbor Footbridge ♥.
 Maine State Aquarium and Coastal Maine Botanical Gardens are in the vicinity, worth considering in the future.

-Wiscasset ♥ is also picturesque enough, with the only big drawback that of the main street being the major traffic artery.
-There are several interesting shops and galleries, including the tucked away Butterstamp Workshop ♥, and the prominent Wiscasset Bay Gallery ♥.
-Points of interest include Nickels-Sortwell House, 1790 Tiny House, and Castle Tucker, all seen from the exterior only.
-Waterfront is a bit dull.
+Wiscasset is also picturesque enough, with the only big drawback that the main street is the major traffic artery.
+There are several interesting shops and galleries, including the tucked-away Butterstamp Workshop ♥, and the prominent Wiscasset Bay Gallery ♥.
+Points of interest to consider include Nickels-Sortwell House, 1790 Tiny House, and Castle Tucker; the waterfront is a bit dull.

 The town of Bath is nice enough and moderately picturesque, with a pleasant waterfront, but probably can be passed through in favor of other destinations.
-Maine Maritime Museum is a POI that we left for a future return.
+Maine Maritime Museum is a major point of interest to be considered here.

 There are three major lighthouse landmarks in the South Portland/Cape Elizabeth area.
 Portland Head Light ♥♥ is inside Fort Williams Park ♥.
-The park itself could be easily a half-day outing with a cliff walk, picnic areas with barbecue tables, and a historic fort remains that we did not spend time to see.
+The park itself could be easily a half-day outing with a cliff walk, picnic areas with barbecue tables, and historic fort remains.
 There is an excellent food-truck option (see the “Eat” section) and a gelato/coffee stand; paid parking in the park.
-The lighthouse is very photogenic; no interior access and no museum hours when we visited, but a very nice place to linger.
-Surrounding rocks are technically out-of-bounds, but that stops few people.
+The lighthouse is very photogenic; interior access and museum hours are limited, but overall a very nice place to linger.
+Surrounding rocks are technically out-of-bounds, but that stops nobody.

 Cape Elizabeth Lighthouse (also known as “Two Lights”) is disappointing since it sits on private land and can only be viewed from a distance.
 Not really worth the effort to drive up.

-Kennebunkport ♥♥♥ is probably our favorite of all the towns we visited, with a compact picturesque center full of nice and quirky shops, galleries, and restaurants – plus a proper coffee house (always a bonus in my book) and nice river views.
-We especially liked the pottery shop The Good Earth ♥♥, children’s shop The Knotty Elephant ♥♥, and jewelry/craft store Abacus ♥.
+Kennebunkport ♥♥ is probably our favorite of all the towns visited, with a compact picturesque center full of nice and quirky shops, galleries, and restaurants – plus a proper coffee house (always a bonus in my book) and nice river views.
+We especially liked the pottery shop The Good Earth ♥, children’s shop The Knotty Elephant ♥, and jewelry/craft store Abacus ♥.
 Very much recommended.

 Ogunquit ♥ has a very resort-town feel, what with one of the largest beaches in Maine.
-Its center, though, is quite nice, not as picturesque Kennebunkport or Bar Harbor, but nonetheless boasts a few good shops, eateries, and galleries.
+Its center, though, is quite nice, even if not as picturesque as Kennebunkport or Bar Harbor.
 The main feature of the town is the Marginal Way ♥♥ – a nice walking path along the coast, with a few climbable rocky outcroppings.
-One museum to consider for a future visit, Ogunquit Museum of American Art, is nearby.
+One museum to consider for a future visit, the Ogunquit Museum of American Art, is nearby.

 York is fairly nondescript, although in better times it may compensate for that with its several historic sights.
 In the harbor, Wiggly Bridge ♥ is a mild attraction, and Steedman Woods beyond the bridge offer reputedly exceptional birdwatching opportunities.

 Nubble Lighthouse, which sits on an island in front of a small park, was hidden by the fog on the morning of our visit.
-It was the only “must” of our trip that did not work out.
+It was the only principal sight of our trip that did not work out at all.

 As the final sightseeing note, it should be mentioned that many towns along the coast offer signposted walking sightseeing circuits called “Museum in the Streets”.
 We did not attempt to follow any of them fully but stopped by to read some of the signs.
 You can pick up a map to follow the circuit or download an app.
 Whenever you are spending enough time in a given town, it looks like an interesting opportunity to learn about the local history while seeing the key landmarks.

-One truly arbitrarily lunch stop was at Delano Fish Market ♥ on Rte 1 in Waldoboro.
-The menu here is also varied, with all common staples.
-We accidentally found ourselves in a fun environment, full of old-timer locals driving colorful vintage cars, who congregated here for a live music show (keyboard and guitar) by too similarly old-timers.
-The woman played recognizable tunes during tune-up and then songs that we did not know during the actual show, but it was a pleasant diversion overall, even though the food was probably no more than ok.
-Damage: $90 with tips.
+Another special mention – although less for food and more for ambiance – belongs to a random lunch stop at Delano Fish Market on Rte 1 in Waldoboro.
+We unwittingly found ourselves in a fun environment, full of old-timer locals driving colorful vintage cars, who congregated here for a live music show (keyboard and guitar) by two of their own.
+The show was fun, the food was ok too.